Our world is in peril.

 Ecomom acts as a marketplace that sells products for babies and children.
 They have a strict curation process to ensure the products they sell do not contain chemicals or materials harmful for kids.

 In addition, everything they sell meets at least one of their eco-traits criteria:

 Nau (pronounced “now”) believes in making sustainable apparel that is both aesthetically pleasing and functional.

 Made from sustainable materials, 2% of every sale goes to their humanitarian and environmental Partners for Change.

-Nau is a stickler for sustainability, and makes sure that all the materials used leave as little environmental impact as possible.
+Nau is a stickler for sustainability and makes sure that all the materials used to leave as little environmental impact as possible.
 For example, they opt for using recycled polyester instead of nylon, as the latter cannot be recycled.

 5. Indosole – recycled, animal-free materials